dmn001/aerials-downloader/README.md

 This is a fork of: https://github.com/zhongzachary/sonoma-screen-savers and https://github.com/lejacobroy/aerials-downloader

 The difference is this downloads all of the videos single threaded without any code modification required.
-The original only downloads the preview images, and using async would try to download all the videos, 100 at a time, which would not work very well even with strong internet connections.
+The version by zhongzachary only downloads the preview images, and using async would try to download all the videos, 100 at a time, which would not work very well even with strong internet connections.
+However it does include the entries.json file, so there is no Mac dependency required, it will work on Windows/Linux also.

 This uses a temp file so you can resume downloads.